Bitdefender vs. ESET 2025: Bitdefender Is Affordable and Feature-Rich

 For our ESET test, installation and setup were straightforward and quick.
 We used an older Windows 10 laptop, and it took under 30 minutes to download, install, and start using the security software.

-While exploring ESET's features, persistent yellow reminders popped up to complete the anti-theft, firewall, and other clicked features setup.
+While exploring ESET's features, persistent yellow reminders appeared to indicate that the setup of anti-theft, firewall, and other features was incomplete.
 Unfortunately, we couldn't dismiss these reminders, which was a drawback.

 Beyond that, our ESET experience was positive.
 A full hard drive scan took less than five minutes, identifying files needing cleaning.
 Cleaning and rescanning showed no issues.
 Functions were user-friendly, most with simple toggles.

-Bitdefender operates like typical antivirus software but offers cross-platform malware protection.
+Bitdefender operates like typical antivirus software, but it also offers cross-platform malware protection.
 While scanning, Bitdefender checks Apple devices for Windows malware and vice versa, which is handy for cross-device data transfer.

 Bitdefender offers quick, custom, and deep scans.
-After installation, it suggests an initial "one-time scan" for a threat-free start, which is valuable for new users.
+After installation, it suggests an initial "one-time scan" to ensure a threat-free start, which is particularly valuable for new users.
 While we appreciate this, Bitdefender could improve clarity on its scan duration.
 Our first scan took about 37 minutes, but our MacBook Air ran smoothly.
 Quick scans took five minutes and had minimal impact.
-The only con we noticed with Bitdefender is that Mac users miss scheduled scans, needing manual initiation, unlike its Windows counterparts.
+The only con we noticed with Bitdefender is that Mac users must manually initiate scheduled scans, unlike their Windows counterparts.

-With ESET, we also uncovered major discrepancies between the Windows features offered compared to the macOS features.
+With ESET, we also uncovered significant discrepancies between the Windows features offered and those of macOS.
 Essentially, the functionality in the product you will get is substantially less than if you were a Windows user.

 For Windows, ESET comes with up to 37 unique features.
 For macOS, that’s reduced to 15.
 That’s a pretty steep drop, in our opinion.
 Some of the ESET features you’ll miss out on if you’re an Apple user include the ransomware shield, advanced machine learning, cloud-powered scanning, gamer mode, and webcam protection.